Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Quantum (Anti-)BRST Symmetries Corresponding to the Classical Reparameterization Symmetry

 The conservation law $({dJ_r}/{d\tau}) = 0$ (with $r = B, \bar B$) can be proven by using the EL-EOMs that derived from the Lagrangians $L_B$ and $L _{\bar B}$.
 For instance, we point out that the following EL-EOMs w.r.t. the variables ($x_\mu, p_\mu, \psi_\mu, \psi_5, \chi, e, B, \bar B, C, \bar C$), namely;

 are obtained from $L_B$.
 The equations of motion that are different from (33) and emerge out from $L _{\bar B}$ (as the EL-EOMs) are as follows:

-These conserved currents $(J_B, J_{\bar B})$ lead to the definition of the conserved charges $Q_B$ and $Q_{\bar B}$ which are {\it same} as the conserved currents quoted in Eqs.
+These conserved currents $(J_B, J_{\bar B})$ lead to the definition of the conserved charges $Q_B$ and $Q_{\bar B}$ which are {\it same} (i.e. $J_B = Q_B, \; J_{\bar B} = Q_{\bar B}$) as the conserved currents quoted in Eqs.
 (31) and (32).
-This is due to the fact that we are dealing with a 1D system of a {\it massive} SUSY relativistic particle.
+This is due to the fact that we are dealing with a 1D system.

 We close this section with the following key comments.
 First, we observe that the off-shell nilpotent (anti-)BRST symmetry transformations (20) and (21) are absolutely anticommuting in nature provided we invoke the (anti-)BRST invariant CF-type restriction: $B + \bar B +i\,(\bar C \,\dot C- \dot{\bar C}\,C) = 0$ from {\it outside}.
-Second, this restriction can be obtained from the coupled (but equivalent) Lagrangians $L_B$ and $L_{\bar B}$ if we use the EL-EOMs [cf. Eqs.
+Second, this restriction can be obtained from the coupled (but equivalent) Lagrangians $L_B$ and $L_{\bar B}$ if we use the EL-EOMs [cf. Eq.
 (25)] w.r.t. the Nakanishi-Lautrup type auxiliary variables $B$ and $\bar B$.
 Third, we observe that the term $(\chi\,\psi_5)$ in the square bracket of Eq.
 (23) does {\it not} contribute anything to the dynamics as well as to the gauge-fixing and Faddeev-Popov ghost terms.
 Fourth, the coupled Lagrangians $L_B$ and $L_{\bar B}$ are {\it equivalent} in the sense that {\it both} of them respect {\it both} off-shell nilpotent (anti-)BRST symmetries on a submanifold of the {\it quantum} variables where the CF-type constraint: $B + \bar B +i\,(\bar C\,\dot C- \dot{\bar C}\,C) = 0$ is satisfied.
 This key observation is an {\it alternative} proof of the existence of CF-type restriction on our theory.
 Finally, we observe that the absolute anticommutativity (i.e. $\{Q_B, Q_{\bar B}\} = 0$) of the conserved (i.e. ${\dot Q}_{(\bar B)B} = 0$) and off-shell nilpotent (i.e. $Q_{(\bar B)B}^2 = 0$) (anti-)BRST charges $(Q_{(\bar B) B})$ is satisfied only due to the validity of the {\it existence} of the CF-type restriction (cf. Sec.
 6 below).
-The CF-type restrictions on our present theory is important as it is connected with the geometrical object called gerbs [30, 31] which {\it physically} imply the independent existence of the BRST and anti-BRST symmetries and their corresponding nilpotent (anti-)BRST charges.